 How Do You Cover Your Air Conditioner?

-Your air conditioner is one of your most expensive investments.
-Take care of it and service it properly.
-However, I will say that covering your air conditioner is not a necessary precaution in most cases.
+Should you cover your air conditioner in the winter?
+Probably not, but it’s worth a thought during hails and heavy winter storms.
+Your air conditioner is one of your most expensive investments, so take care of it and service it properly.
+I will say, one last time, that covering your air conditioner in the winter is not a necessary precaution in most cases.
 If you live in Santa Clarita, then it is definitely not something to worry about.
 For more on related subjects, visit the ASM Air Conditioning Blog.
 If you live in Santa Clarita, San Diego or the Los Angeles area, click below to see if you are in our service area: